 For example, if a B2B prospect has signed up for your newsletter, or downloaded a whitepaper, they may be thinking of buying.
-Arranging a meeting could be just what you need to close the deal.
+Arranging an appointment could be just what you need to close the deal.

 Calling your prospect and asking for a meeting could work, but you’ll have more success if you start a dialogue with them first.

 You could warm them up with a sequence of automated sales emails.

 You could share relevant and helpful content with them.

 You could engage with them on social media.